 If the compiler knows that the array contains floats, it shortcuts the dynamic check.
 This means that an array of floats is not allowed to use the standard representation: it has to use the unboxed form.
 The consequence is that when a new array is created, one must decide it is a float array or not.
 Again, type abstract makes it generally impossible to have this information statically, so one needs to rely on a runtime check.
 Concretely, Array.make observes the initial value and bases its decision on whether this value is a float or not (looking at the header tag).

 The consequence of the paragraph above is a very strong constraint on the runtime system: a value which is represented at runtime by a float (i.e. a block with tag 253) must be of static type float (or an alias of it).
-This interacts badly with other (potential) optimizations.
-The existing optimized representation of lazy values is an example.
-When a lazy value value is forced, the thunk is replaced to a forward pointer (tag 250) to the result and when the GC runs, it short-circuits such forward pointers (i.e. the forced lazy value becomes physically equal to the result).
+This interacts badly with other (potential) optimisations.
+The existing optimised representation of lazy values is an example.
+When a lazy value is forced, the thunk is replaced to a forward pointer (tag 250) to the result and when the GC runs, it short-circuits such forward pointers (i.e. the forced lazy value becomes physically equal to the result).
 This adds a tiny bit of extra work when forcing a value, because several cases need to be accounted for (an unforced thunk, with tag 256; a forward pointer, with tag 250; a block with any other tag, or an immediate integer: the result after short-circuiting); but this avoids one memory read (when the value is forced and after short-circuiting – checking the tag has to be done anyway) and reduces the number of blocks in the heap (and thus time spent in the GC).
-Anyway, this blog post is not about this optimization on lazy values.
-The point is that this optimization doesn’t work well when the lazy result is a float: short-circuiting the forward pointer would mean that the value of type float Lazy.t would be represented as a float, and this would break the invariant described above.
+Anyway, this blog post is not about this optimisation of lazy values.
+The point is that this optimisation doesn’t work well when the lazy result is a float: short-circuiting the forward pointer would mean that the value of type float Lazy.t would be represented as a float, and this would break the invariant described above.
 Not a big deal, as it is easy enough to take this into account and disable short-circuiting when the lazy result is a float.
-But we don’t benefit from the nice optimization on lazy floats.
+But we don’t benefit from the nice optimisation on lazy floats.
 And more importantly, this shows that we need to be careful when introducing clever representation for seemingly unrelated types (here, Lazy.t).

 For instance, one might want, some day, to let developers specify inline attributes on sum type constructors, as in: